 This improvement is needed to fully develop and utilize the City's North Umpqua River water right.
-The improvement consists of: 1) upgrades to the Umpqua Basin Water Association's WTP, and 2) construction of a new booster pump station and 3) approximately 3.5 miles of transmission main to convey water from the Umpqua Basin's distribution system to the City's system.
+The improvement consists of 1) upgrades to the Umpqua Basin Water Association's WTP, and 2) construction of a new booster pump station and approximately 3.5 miles of transmission main to convey water from the Umpqua Basin's distribution system to the City's system.
 The cost for the treatment plant upgrades to handle the City of Sutherlin's 3 cfs water right is for upgrading Umpqua Basin's WTP capacity from 6 MGD to 8 MGD.
-These upgrades include an additional 2 MGD membrane system with chemical clean-in-place equipment, a higher capacity onsite chlorine generation system, additional site piping, new pumps for finished water pump station, larger concrete clearwell, and larger standby generator.
-The booster pump station would be a duplex unit housed in a Concrete Masonry Unit (CMU) building along old Highway 99 somewhere between Wilbur and the southern part of the City of Sutherlin (Exit 135 on Interstate-5).
-The proposed transmission main would be 20-inch outer diameter HDPE pipe (16-inch inner diameter) located in the roadway with controlled density backfill.
+These upgrades include an additional 2 MGD membrane system with chemical clean-in-place equipment, a higher capacity on-site chlorine generation system, additional site piping, new pumps for finished water pump station, larger concrete clearwell, and larger standby generator.
+The booster pump station would be a duplex unit housed in a CMU building along old Highway 99 somewhere between Wilbur and the South Sutherlin (Exit 135 on Interstate 5).
+The proposed transmission main would be 20-inch O.D.
+HDPE pipe (16-inch I.D.) located in the roadway with controlled density backfill.